Automattic/jetpack/projects/plugins/jetpack/extensions/README.md

 When updating block markup or attributes, you will want to avoid block validation errors showing to all current users of the previous version of the block.

 In Jetpack the scenario that has been used historically is to create a deprecation.
-This [developer.wordpress.org](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-deprecation/) guide explains block deprecation in more detail.
-An example of block deprecation can be seen with the [Tiled Gallery block here](https://github.com/Automattic/jetpack/tree/7d97ced29dbbf6bd5c7a5d85bb5d752d9245f1c7/projects/plugins/jetpack/extensions/blocks/tiled-gallery) (see`index.js` in both the `deprecated` folder and the root `tiled-gallery` folder to see the `default` import and export in use).
+[This developer.wordpress.org guide](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-deprecation/) explains block deprecation in more detail.
+An example of block deprecation within Jetpack can be seen from [this `deprecated` directory within the Tiled Gallery block](https://github.com/Automattic/jetpack/tree/7d97ced29dbbf6bd5c7a5d85bb5d752d9245f1c7/projects/plugins/jetpack/extensions/blocks/tiled-gallery) (see`index.js` in both the `deprecated` folder and the root `tiled-gallery` folder to see the `default` import and export in use).

 ## Good to know when developing Gutenberg extensions